baril / bonsai

 $tag = Tag::find($tagId); $tag->parent_id = $parentTagId; // or: $tag->parent()->associate($parentTag); $tag->save();

-method will throw a \Baril\Bonsai\TreeException
+The save method will throw a \Baril\Bonsai\TreeException in

-case of a redundancy error (ie. if the parent_id
+case of a redundancy error (ie. if the parent_id corresponds to the model

 itself or one of its descendants).